 Giloy juice is tridoshnasak, Rasayana which improves body immunity to fight infection.
 It has antipyretic, antioxidant, anticancer and anti-diabetic, immuno-modulatory and adaptogenic properties.
 It builds strong body immunity and thus cures infection.
 In a clinical studies it is shown, mixture of Giloy herb and Tulsi leaves increases body resistance up to 3 times and serves as a powerful counter for bacterial and virus attacks.
 It is good for the liver, protects it from damage due to bacterial infections and cures juindice.
 It stimulates bile secretions and helps in better digestion.
 Giloy juice is a tonic that cures anemia, jaundice, and fever.

 Other common names of Giloe: Amrita (Sanskrit), Heart leaf moonseed (English), Gulvel (Marathi), Gulancha (Bengali) Amrutha balli (Kannada), Galac (Gujarati), Thippateega (Telugu), Amrita, Gilo (Kashmiri), Chittamrutu (Malayalam), Guluchi (Oriya), Gilo (Punjabi), Seendal, Seendil Kodi (Tamil), Siddhilata, Amarlata (Assamese)

-Giloy juice can be taken in dosage of 15- 30 ml with equal quantity of water.
-In case of fever, the juice can be taken twice a day for a month.
+Giloy juice can be taken in dosage of 15- 30 ml with an equal quantity of water.
+In the case of fever, the juice can be taken twice a day for a month.